GreptimeTeam/docs/docs/user-guide/python-coprocessor/query-data.md

     return query.sql("select value from table")[0][0]
 ```

 2. through DataFrame API: By using `dataframe` API, you can easily query data and do some data analysis.
-By default `dataframe` holds a DataFrame that's convert from current coprocessor's input data(`RecordBatch`).
-You can also use `dataframe.from_sql(..)` to query data from database, [but this feature is only availableafter this PR got merged](https://github.com/GreptimeTeam/greptimedb/pull/1036).
+By default `dataframe` holds a DataFrame that's converted from the current coprocessor's input data(`RecordBatch`).
+You can also use `dataframe.from_sql(..)` to query data from the database, [but this feature is only available after this PR got merged](https://github.com/GreptimeTeam/greptimedb/pull/1036).
 For example:
 ```python
 @copr(returns=["value"])